crashkonijn/GOAP/Package/Documentation/Classes/AgentBehaviour.md

 The AgentBehaviour contains it's current `Goal` and it's currently active `Action`.
 The action is determined by the planner based on the current goal and the gamestate (`WorldData`).

 ## Movement
 Each action has a target.
 This target provides a position that the agent should move to before performing the action.
 Movement is very game specific and therefore not implemented in this package.
-Each agent should contain a MonoBehaviour that implements `IAgentMover`.
-This interface contains a single method `Move(ITarget target)` that is called by the `AgentBehaviour` when it needs to move to a target.
-This is called in the `Update` method of the `AgentBehaviour`.
+The agent events contain a couple of events that can be used to determine when an agent should be moved.

 ## Methods